 Business logic is implemented in controller.
 These are the building blocks of the actual logic using Apex language.
 The pages from the view interact with the controller using components.
 Salesforce has a pre-build controller for some standard actions like save, Edit, etc. Workflow, Triggers, and Apex classes comes under this layer.

 Fig 12.2 Salesforce MVC Pattern Ref: http://www.salesforcegeneral.com/salesforce-mvc-explained/

-This is basic introduction to Visualforce MVC and how it is an integral part of Salesforce.
+This is a basic introduction to Visualforce MVC and how it is an integral part of Salesforce.
 Please stay tuned for more informative articles on Salesforce.

-If you need to refer other Salesforce related information please feel free to navigate using below index
+If you need to refer other Salesforce related information please feel free to navigate using below an index